 In order to ensure the least amount of flow obstruction, Dixon designed several types of valves that allow for better flow and less pressure drop.
 First, our dual opposing retention spheres (DORS) valve design in our flat face HT-Series (and VEP-Series) hydraulic quick disconnects helps minimize heat and pressure drop versus competitive products in the market.
 See the comparison between our DORS valve and our competitor’s valve below.

-Cutaway of Dixon’s DORS valve indicates a pressure drop of 10.93 PSI.
-The color scale represents pressure in PSI.
+The Cutaway of Dixon’s DORS valve indicates a pressure drop of 10.93 PSI.
+The color scale represents the pressure in PSI.
 Click the video above to watch a demonstration.

 Another innovative quick disconnect series for hydraulic systems is Dixon’s W-Series, also known as the “Wingstyle” series.
 There are major differences in design between the majority of valves on the market valve guide and Dixon’s hybrid valve guide.
 Using other companies' valves will cause a drop in pressure and possibly flow rate due to flow obstruction and redirection of the flow path.
 Using Dixon’s W-Series valves will provide a smoother flow path, lead to a smaller drop in pressure, and generate less heat.